 Then, when we’re in the dream world, he is supposed to be at one with nature so he is covered in vines and ivy.
 I get to wear this amazing coat.
 It has a mossy feeling to it so it is really good for getting that woodland feel.

-In A Midsummer Night’s Dream, Puck (“that merry wanderer of the night”) uses magic to alter destinies and create fantastical situations – so if Sean could do the same and have his dream dancing role, what would it be?
+In A Midsummer Night’s Dream, Puck (“that merry wanderer of the night”) uses magic to alter destinies and create fantastical situations.
+If Sean Bates could do the same and have his dream dancing role, what would it be?

 My dream role would be a role that is created on me.
 I love the whole creative process and think it would be amazing to have someone use my strengths to make a role that would always have the mark of me.

 That sounds like it would be magical.
-Fingers crossed that with some more hard work – and perhaps intervention from his very own “shrewd and knavish sprite” to engineer events (or else, an artistic director with an inspired vision…) – such a role will soon become a reality for Sean.
+Fingers crossed that with some more hard work — and perhaps intervention from his very own “shrewd and knavish sprite” to engineer events (or else, an artistic director with an inspired vision) – such a role will soon become a reality for Sean Bates.